Impact

 Jesus had just told His disciples that He was going to Jerusalem to be beaten and crucified.
 However, the disciples were too busy thinking about themselves to understand what Jesus said.
 James and John were busy asking for the best seats in the Kingdom.
 The other disciples were just mad because James and John had asked first.

 Most people treat others as their servants, trying to get out of them whatever they need to be happy.
-We naturally focused on our needs and desires, trying to maximize gain or minimize pain.
-As a consequence, our selfish actions and defense mechanisms kick in with hardly any forethought.
+We naturally focused on our needs and desires, maximizing gain or minimizing pain.
+Consequently, our selfish actions and defense mechanisms kick in with hardly any forethought.
 We struggle to satisfy ourselves, which is our greatest tyranny.
 Instead of relaxing in the moment, we constantly have to manipulate it.
 We use people instead of loving them.

-If Jesus, the one that had the right to demand that kind of attention, refused it to give His life away to others, what more do we need to know?
-Jesus wanted His followers to understand that just the opposite was true in His Kingdom.
+If Jesus, the one who had the right to demand that kind of attention, refused to give His life away to others, what more do we need to know?
+Jesus wanted His followers to understand that the opposite was true in His Kingdom.
 He had not come to make people meet His needs but to be available to touch their needs.
-This is a secret to the fulfilled and fruitful life in Christ!
+This is the secret to a fulfilled and fruitful life in Christ!
 However, changing the focus from ourselves to others does not happen just by choice.
-Trying to put everyone else’s needs above our own will wear us out, and we will revert back to looking out for ourselves.
-A life lived in love will only work out of a growing trust in God to provide for us and show us how to love people He has put near us.
+Trying to put everyone else’s needs above our own will wear us out, and we will revert to looking out for ourselves.
+A life lived in love will only work out of a growing trust in God to provide for us and show us how to love the people He has put near us.

 Who’s Got My Back

-The best moments in marriage do not come when each partner is looking out for his or her own rights.
+The best moments in marriage do not come when each partner looks out for his or her rights.
 They come when each partner looks after the interests of the other.
-Instead of each having to manipulate the other to be fulfilled, each looks out for the other’s needs and desires.
+Instead of manipulating the other to be fulfilled, each looks out for the other’s needs and desires.
 However, we will never spin free of orbiting around our concerns in our own ability.
 We must allow God to take care of them.
 Jesus could go through life responding to others around Him because he trusted that God would look after His needs.
 He did not have to walk into circumstances protecting Himself or trying to get His way.
 He knew His Heavenly Father would provide everything He needed.
-(Matthew 6:24-34.
-Philippians 4:6,7)

 True freedom comes when we know that our whole life is in God’s hands and that He will provide everything we need.
 We no longer have to fight for things at someone else’s expense.
 We can then be relaxed enough to do the things that bless someone else.
 Jesus could have been devastated by the fact that the disciples cared only about their positions in His future Kingdom when in the face of death.
 Jesus was not because he knew selfishness dominates most human relationships and was past their failures before they were.

 Expectations are resentments waiting to happen.
-We sabotage many of our relationships by imposing expectations on others or trying to meet theirs.
-It can not be done!
+We sabotage many relationships by imposing expectations on others or trying to meet theirs.
+It cannot be done!
 People who live with expectations will never be satisfied.
 We still love those who impose their expectations on us.
-However, we will have to find peace knowing that we may never love them their way.
+However, we must find peace knowing that we may never love them their way.
 Disappointments are the surest test that we are captive to expectations.

 Have you found yourself saying: